authelia/authelia/test/suites/HighAvailability/README.md

 ## Components

-This suite will spawn nginx as the edge reverse proxy, redis and mongo for storing user sessions and configurations, LDAP for storing user accounts and authenticating, as well as a few helpers such as a fake webmail to receive e-mails sent by Authelia and httpbin to check headers forwarded by Authelia.
+This suite will spawn nginx as the edge reverse proxy, redis and mariadb for storing user sessions and configurations, LDAP for storing user accounts and authenticating, as well as a few helpers such as a fake webmail to receive e-mails sent by Authelia and httpbin to check headers forwarded by Authelia.